abguy/trade-processor/README.md

 2. Unfortunately I have no valid (not self signed) SSL certificates.
 Thats why the "Message Consumption" entry point is not secured as well as the "Frontend UI" entry point.

 3. All other interactions between components have to be secured with SSL.

+## Other notes

+1. I think that the system should use [HTTP2](http://en.wikipedia.org/wiki/HTTP/2) for better performance, but there are too few cliens support it yet.

+2. You should use something like [HAProxy](http://www.haproxy.org/) before consumer nodes for production.
+Your system has to be robustness in case of hardware failures.

+3. A production ready system must have a failure detector in order to restore functionality quickly.

+4. My installation is configured with 1 minute delays before messages will be delivered to the frontend UI.
+This value could be changed easily depending from the expected loading.
+Moreover this value could be changed dinamically.

 # Contacts